 Basically, it is always recommended to "grease" the scalp temporarily with an O/W emulsion (e.g. after washing out the dexamethasone gel, apply a few ml of a lotion - e.g. Abitima Lotion, Excipial U Hydrolotio, Sebamed Lotion- on the previously moistened scalp; blow-dry hair).

 In case of resistance to therapy, a systemic therapy with fumaric acid ester (Fumaderm) or acitretin (Neotigason) should definitely be considered.
 In making this decision one may have to choose between the local therapeutic "sysiphos effect" and the unintentional systemic "overtreatment".
 Satisfactory clinical findings in chronically active psoriasis capitis (capillitii), especially in dense and long hair, can only be achieved by local therapy with a considerable and constant, sometimes impossible, "therapeutic effort".

 In this therapeutic dilemma, after considering all aspects, a suitable systemic therapy (see psoriasis vulgaris) should be considered as an alternative.
 Similar considerations will be made for intertriginous psoriasis, nail poriasis or pityriasis amiantacea.

 Note(s)This section has been translated automatically.

-Psoriasis capitis, together with ingtertriginous psoriasis and psoriasis of the nail, is classified in the group "difficult to treat".
-The dilemma between the "psychosocial limitation" (57% of cases) due to the visibility of the skin changes and the accompanying itching (26% of cases) and the therapeutic options often occurs (Sticherling M .
-2016)
+Psoriasis capitis, together with ingtertriginous psoriasis and nail psoriasis, is classified in the group "difficult to treat".
+There is often the dilemma between the "psychosocial limitation" (57% of cases) due to the visibility of the skin changes, the accompanying itching (26% of cases) and the therapeutic options (Sticherling M .
+2016).

 LiteratureThis section has been translated automatically.